photo Dionisios Margetis

 Co-advised by Prof. R. R. Rosales (Appl.
 Math., MIT).

-Positions: von Karman instructor in Comp. & Appl.
-Math., CalTech;
+Past Position: von Karman instructor in Comp. & Appl.
+Math., CalTech.

 Other students, co-advised informally at M.I.T.: